anton-k/mig/docs/src/06-json-api-example.md

     (ToJSON, FromJSON, FromHttpApiData, Eq, Ord, Show, ToParamSchema, ToSchema)
 ```

-The weather has information on temperature, speed of the wind, sun/rain nratio and pressure:
+The weather has information on temperature, speed of the wind, sun/rain ratio and pressure:

 ```haskell
 data WeatherData = WeatherData